alexandrnikitin/blog/_drafts/transparent-hugepages-measuring-the-performance-impact.md

      1.002351984          1,235,060      dTLB-store-misses
 ```

 The CPU cycles spent in the page table walking also dropped by 5 times from ~6.7B to ~1.3B.
-We spend only 2% walking the page table walking.
+We spend only 2% of CPU time walking the page table.
 Numbers below:

 ```
 [~]# perf stat -e cycles \